 9.1 The “Media Debate”

 While other researchers took up the debate, and the costs and benefits of technology have shifted as technology tools evolved, the argument has not been definitively resolved in the field.
-As someone engaged with or interested in the educational technology field, you are encouraged to read the original articles (shown in the reference list below) and then reflect on your own view.
+As someone engaged with or interested in the educational technology field, you are encouraged to read the original articles (shown in the reference at the end of this chapter) and then reflect on your own view.
 Do you think media can or does influence learning?
 Why or why not?

-You might also be interested in viewing this AECT “history makers” interview with Richard Clark:
+You might also be interested in viewing this one-hour AECT “history makers” interview with Richard Clark:

 License